MicrosoftDocs/powerbi-docs/powerbi-docs/service-dataset-modes-understand.md

     > [!TIP]
     > Many Microsoft data sources are supported.
 Microsoft data sources include SQL Server, Azure Data Bricks, Azure HDInsight Spark (Beta), Azure SQL Database and Azure SQL Data Warehouse.
 For more information, see the [Data sources supported by Direct Query in Power BI](desktop-directquery-data-sources.md) article.

 - Performance can be slow, potentially negatively impacting on the Power BI service.
-This could be because some queries can be very CPU-intensive for the Power BI service.
-It could also be because the data source is not optimized for the queries that Power BI sends.
+This issue could arise be because some queries are CPU-intensive for the Power BI service.
+It could also be because the data source isn't optimized for the queries that Power BI sends.
 - Power Query queries must be fold-able.
 This requirement means that Power Query logic can't be overly complex.
 Further, the logic must be limited to use M expressions and functions that can be transposed to native SQL queries understood by the data source.
-- DAX formula are limited to use only functions that can be transposed to native SQL queries understood by the data source.
+- DAX formulas are limited to use only functions that can be transposed to native SQL queries understood by the data source.
 Also, there's no support for calculated tables or DAX Time Intelligence functions.
 - Model queries that require retrieval of more than one million rows will fail
 - Reports and dashboards with multiple visuals can display inconsistent results, especially when the data source is volatile
 - The Q&A and Quick Insights features aren't supported